As a patient, you have the right to:

 If you are ill, injured, have a wound drain or other tube or device placed in your body, you have more risk of getting an infection.

-Infections can lead to a longer stay in hospital or worse.
+Infections can lead to a longer stay in the health facility or worse.
 Infections are not fussy about who spreads them, so we all need to be careful.

 Here are some simple things you can do to prevent infections:

 It is ok to ask – If you have any worries or concerns during your time in the health facility, please speak to the nurse looking after you or the nurse in charge.

 Falling hurts, and it often causes injuries.
 Injuries from falls can make people stay in the facility longer or need to move to aged residential care.